 Since this banana bread contains pecans, please do not serve it to anyone with a nut allergy.

-This banana bread with pecans recipe should take you roughly 10 minutes to prepare and clean up.
+My banana bread with pecans recipe takes me roughly 10 minutes to prepare and clean up (excluding the baking time, of course).
 Please be aware that this is an oven-baked banana bread recipe.
 It is not made with a bread machine.
 You will find a printable and “pin-able” recipe at the bottom of this page.

 Pecan Banana Bread Fresh From The Oven